reactabular/reactabular/packages/reactabular-visibility-toggles/README.md

-`react-visibility-toggles` provides a React component for rendering visibility toggles for table columns.
+`reactabular-visibility-toggles` provides a React component for rendering visibility toggles for table columns.

 **Example:**